Initial Magnetic Resonance Imaging Certification and Registration

 by a mechanism acceptable to the ARRT.
 Beginning on January 1, 2015, all candidates

-for primary pathway certification in MRI must have earned an
+for primary pathway certification and registration in MRI must have earned an

 ARRT recognizes only accreditation agencies that are recognized by CHEA and/or USDE.
 A list of accrediting agencies recognized by ARRT for the academic degree and professional education requirements is available here.

 As part of their education, candidates must also demonstrate competency in didactic